Several masked doctors stand ready to take on the coronavirus

 How many cases of the coronavirus are in Austin, TX?

-As of this writing, Austin and Travis County have had 305 confirmed cases, and three deaths.
-As is to be expected, the case count steadily rose throughout the last week of March 2020.
+As of this writing, Austin and Travis County have had 305 confirmed cases and three deaths.
+Predictably, the case count steadily rose throughout the last week of March 2020.

 What age are the people getting COVID-19 in Travis County?

-The elderly cases have also been fewer, with 21 in the 60 to 69 group, 13 in the 70 to 79, and just ten for those 80 and older.
+The elderly cases have also been fewer, with 21 in the 60 to 69 group, 13 in the 70 to 79 group, and just ten for those 80 and older.
 Gender-wise, the results have been pretty evenly split between male and female.

 What is the most infected area of Travis County?

-Within Travis County, case density has been highest within Austin itself, with the densest region being the 78705 zip code, from which 31 cases have currently come.
+Within Travis County, case density is highest in Austin itself, with the densest region being the 78705 zip code, from which 31 cases have been reported to date.

 How many COVID-19 cases have there been in Texas?